Enterprise-CMCS/macpro-mdct-qmr/README.md

     If you do not have a 1Password account, you can still run the project locally, but you will need to reach out to a team member for `.env` values and populate those manually.
 11. Install all other node packages.
     ```bash
-    yarn install  # can be skipped, will run automatically in dev script
+    yarn install  # can be skipped; ./run runs yarn install automatically
     ```

 ### Running the project locally